Teach Kids HOW, Not Just WHAT

 Some Kids Resist Change

 Some kids don’t want to change, or the process of thinking differently requires too much work.
-In that case, firmness makes their current patterns of living more uncomfortable or increases structure and accountability to encourage character development.
-Vision provides hope for a better way, and teaching gives specific steps needed to move forward.
+In that case, Firmness makes their current patterns of living more uncomfortable or increases structure and accountability to encourage character development.
+Vision provides hope for a better way, and Teaching gives specific steps needed to move forward.
 Sometimes it’s necessary to provide the very words or actions for the child to use.

 It’s one thing to tell your child to be more kind, do his chores without being reminded, or to be honest, but most children need more than that.
-They need to know how to relate to an obnoxious brother, clean up a messy room, and have courage to face the temptation to lie.
+They need to know how to relate to an annoying brother, clean up a messy room, and have courage to face the temptation to lie.
 This is where the word “training” has its most important application.

 The conscience provides children with promptings, but knowing what to do with the prompt can be a challenge.
 As you sympathize with your child’s weakness you’ll be able to provide ideas, suggestions, and plans to overcome temptation.
-Whereas vision answers the question “why,” teaching answers the question “how.”
+Whereas Vision answers the question “why,” Teaching answers the question “how.”
 Kids need concrete plans to manage their struggles.
 They need to know what to say to themselves and what to do differently when faced with the challenge.
 Teaching is an important part of heart work.

 Teaching Propels Growth

-The teaching component adds feet to your strategy and provides the traction necessary for progress to take place.
+The Teaching component adds feet to your strategy and provides the traction necessary for progress to take place.
 In fact, it’s fascinating to watch kids change when they have specific strategies for moving forward.
 The four-year-old who continually interrupts needs to know how to handle his desires when others are in conversation.
 Mom may teach him that he needs to put his hand on her arm while she’s talking to a friend.
 She, in turn, will put her hand on his hand, acknowledging with a silent signal, as she continues the dialogue with her friend.
 After a few moments she stops and addresses her son.
 This technique provides a simple introductory approach for a child to learn sensitivity and an appropriate way to interrupt.
 The child responds well because he has a plan, not just words that say, “Stop interrupting.”

-In order to develop the teaching part of your strategy, you’ll need to study your child a bit.
+In order to develop the Teaching part of your strategy, you’ll need to study your child a bit.
 Take some time to analyze patterns.
-What is the general problem you’d like to see changed?
-(I.e.: angry outbursts, leaving messes around the house or in the bedroom, or not turning assignments in at school) And, in what area would you like to work on this problem? (during homework, with siblings, during chores, etc.)
+What is the general problem you’d like to see changed? ( angry outbursts, leaving messes around the house or in the bedroom, or not turning assignments in at school) And, in what area would you like to work on this problem? (during homework, with siblings, during chores, etc.)